Though not so unusual, seven synagogues currently are led by women.

 The number of women now on congregation executive committees will undoubtedly lead to more female presidents.
 Several congregations, including Adat Shalom and Congregation Shir Tikvah in Troy, have female vice presidents who will likely become the next president.
 At Shaarey Zedek, where there were no female officers for many years, four of the six current executive board members are women.

 Detroit’s experience echoes national trends.
-Alissa Pinck, senior director of marketing and communication for the Jewish Theological Seminary of the Conservative movement, said more than a third of Conservative congregations in their database are led by women.
+Alissa Pinck, senior director of marketing and communication for United Synagogue of Conservative Judaism, said more than a third of Conservative congregations in their database are led by women.
 The actual percentage may be higher because she didn’t count presidents with unisex names.

 Amy Asin, vice president of strengthening congregations for the Union for Reform Judaism, said while the URJ doesn’t record the gender of congregation presidents, they estimate that just under half are women.